miptleha/cs-react/README.md

 In ClientApp folder add .env.production file with PUBLIC_URL variable.
 Publish project to folder.
+Install dotnet-hosting bundle.
-Install dotnet-hosting bundle, create pool (no managed code) and add application (Alias set to PUBLIC_URL, select folder).
+In IIS create pool (no managed code) and add application (Alias set to PUBLIC_URL, select folder).
 The site opens and works.

 ## Server application